yangsssu/ORCHIDEE-CROP/README.md

 # ORCHIDEE-CROP-RES
-This version included the crop residue inside
+This version is created by Ke Yu, which included the crop residue inside the model.